 Part A: Send a response email to Pete to address his concerns and direct him on what you would like him to do until you return.
-Submit one (1) hard copy at the 10:00AM Meeting and submit two (2) electronic copies with your complete submission at 12:00AM.
+Submit email as PDF file.

 Part B: Send email to Charlie to set up a meeting with him upon your return.
 Craft your email the best way you see fit given the circumstances with Charlie.
-Submit one (1) hard copy at the 10:00AM Meeting and submit two (2) electronic copies with your complete submission at 12:00AM.
+Submit email as PDF file.